TopChunks/kewa-react-native/README.md

 The SDK automatically tracks the following events when `enableAutoTracking` is true:

 - `app_launch`: When the app starts
+- `app_foreground`: When the app is in foreground
+- `app_background`: When the app moves to background
 - `session_start`: When a new session begins
 - `session_end`: When a session ends
 - `screen_view`: When navigating between screens (with navigation integration)